Separation for married and de facto couples

 You can record the date of separation by:

-- communicating it in writing in an email or text message, for example
+- communicating it in writing in an email or text message and keeping a copy of this communication;

-- entering it in a diary, detailing the conversation you had confirming the separation date
+- making a diary entry on the date that separation occurred, and detailing the conversation you had confirming the separation date; and

 What if the date of separation is in dispute?